robertgshaw2-neuralmagic/vllm-benchmarking-sample/README.md

-# vLLM Acceleration with Marlin
+# vLLM Acceleration with Quantization (Marlin)

 This this example, we will demonstrate how to benchmark vLLM.

 We will compare the speed of an Fp16 model to an Int4 model using Marlin kernels for inference acceleration.
 Check out our [technical blog](https://neuralmagic.com/blog/pushing-the-boundaries-of-mixed-precision-llm-inference-with-marlin/) for more details on how Marlin works.

 > Note: this example requires Ampere GPUs or later.